-NOTE: Return air can enter through either side, both sides, or the bottom.
-Return air can not enter through rear of the furnace.
+NOTE: Return air can enter through the top of the furnace only.
 When the furnace is located in an area near or adjacent to the living area, the system should be carefully designed with returns to minimize noise transmission through the return grille.
 Any blower moving a high volume of air will produce audible noise which could be objectionable to when the unit is located very close to living areas.
-It is advisable to route the return air ducts under the floor or through the attic.
+It is advisable to route the return air ducts between floors or through the attic.